lammps/lammps/doc/src/fix_press_langevin.rst

 specified, although you have the option to change that dimension via the :doc:`fix deform <fix_deform>` command.

-The *Pdamp* parameter can be seen in the same way as a Nosé-Hoover parameter as it is used to compute the mass of the fictitious particle.
-Without friction, the barostat can be compared to a single particle Nosé-Hoover barostat and as such should follow a similar decay in time.
-As such the mass of the barostat is also linked to *Pdamp* by the relation :math:`Q=(N_{at}+1)\cdot{}k_BT_{target}\cdot{}P_{damp}^2`.
+The *Pdamp* parameter can be seen in the same way as a Nose-Hoover parameter as it is used to compute the mass of the fictitious particle.
+Without friction, the barostat can be compared to a single particle Nose-Hoover barostat and should follow a similar decay in time.
+The mass of the barostat is linked to *Pdamp* by the relation :math:`Q=(N_{at}+1)\cdot{}k_BT_{target}\cdot{}P_{damp}^2`.
 Note that *Pdamp* should be expressed in time units.